anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 * **Community labs**, such as those hosted by OPNFV, must provide remote access from the Internet to allow usage of the lab resources by community members.
 Remote access shall be managed and secured by means of VPN or SSH gateways.
 Both the public and out-of-band management networks of the lab shall be accessible from the VPN / SSH gateway host.

 * Access to lab resources hosted by **public cloud providers** is managed by the cloud provider.
-If a public cloud provider is chosen to host community-based development resources, access to those resources shall be available to all community members by means of a application process.

 * Access to **internal development and test labs** of software vendors, operators and 3rd party test labs is managed by the corresponding entity and not expected to be available to community members outside of the respective organization.

+For all community-focused activities, access to the respective lab infrastructure must be made available to community members through an application process, irrespective of whether the infrastructure is hosted in OPNFV labs, 3rd party labs or public cloud infrastructure.

 <a name="3.2.2"></a>